almosr/preic/README.md

       variable names.

 - `-o <optim flags>` - optional optimisation flags, when set then relevant processing will be completed on the output:
+    * `i` - Simplify variable comparison against non-zero in IF statement to the variable itself.
+This optimisation is applied to simple variable checks only without any arithmetics inside the `IF` statement.
     * `j` - join BASIC lines, when set then processing attempts to join as many lines as safely possible.
 Longer and fewer lines make the program run faster.
     * `r` - remove `REM` BASIC commands from source to make it run faster and occupy less memory.